 Pathology is same as SONK.
-On continued weight bearing loads lead to subchondral fracture and collapse with eventual disruption of the overlying cartilage [the crescent sign].
-Abnormal loading secondary to a flattened, incongruous articular surface leads to the development of degenerative joint disease.
+Continued weightbearing loads lead to subchondral fracture and collapse with eventual disruption of the overlying cartilage, heralded as the crescent sign on radiographs.
+Abnormal loading secondary to a flattened, incongruous articular surface leads to the development of degenerative joint disease and the pathologic changes characteristic of osteoarthritis.